-We start by documenting that business service industries exhibit substantially higher remote work potential than other industries, and that they are concentrated in large and expensive cities.
-We use the occupation-based work-from-home classification introduced by Dingel and Neiman (2020) and merge it onto micro-data from the American Community Survey.5 We follow Eckert et al. (2020) and define business service industries as the following set of 2-digit NAICS codes: 51 (Information), 52 (Finance and Insurance), 54 (Professional Services), and 55 (Management of Companies), and as in that paper refer to them as "Skilled Scalable Services," or SSS in shorthand.
+We start by documenting that business services have substantially higher remote work potential than other industries, and that they are concentrated in large and expensive cities.
+We use the occupation-based work-from-home classification introduced by Dingel and Neiman (2020) and merge it onto micro-data from the American Community Survey.5 We follow Eckert et al. (2020) and define business services as the following set